Women around the world continue to challenge misogynist and sexist discourses and policies

 “The freedom of families cannot outweigh the right of children and adolescents to receive tools enabling them to identify and combat situations of discrimination in their lives; to know and live freely and without fearing their own identity; and to acquire knowledge to deal with their sexuality whilst freely deciding about their own bodies”.

-The president of Paraguay promised to burn books with this type of content, Brazil supported sexual abstinence campaigns, and Poland might punish those who teach this kind of content to children under 18 with up to three years in prison.
-However, societies are clearly responding; Paraguayan students are mobilizing to demand comprehensive sex education from their government; in countries like Peru, pressure from civil society, including Amnesty International, has led the Supreme Court to bring a lawsuit against the unjustified gender focus in students’ academic content.
+The president of Paraguay promised to burn books with this type of content, supported sexual abstinence campaigns, and d might punish those who teach this kind of content to children under 18 with up to three years in prison.
+However, societies are clearly responding; demand comprehensive sex education from their government; in countries like Peru, pressure from civil society, including Amnesty International, has led the to bring a lawsuit against the unjustified gender focus in students’ academic content.

 Control over women’s bodies

-In view of this, in countries such as Slovakia, thanks to social pressure, Parliament voted against forcing women to see ultrasound scans of the foetus before terminating the pregnancy.
+In view of this, in countries such as Slovakia, thanks to social pressure, Parliament voted before terminating the pregnancy.
 This measure constituted an attempt to deter the reproductive rights of the women, undermining their privacy and autonomy.

 Harassment of activists and politicians